 Loans with renegotiated terms are loans that have been restructured due to deterioration in the borrower's financial position and where the Group has made concessions that it would not otherwise consider.
 Forbearance refers only to those loan modification or renegotiations in response to actual or perceived financial difficulties of a customer.
-Note 5.2.1.2 of the Annual Report & Financial Statements 2021 provides further detailed information on the Group forbearance policy.
+Note 5.2.1.2 of the Annual Report & Financial Statements 2022 provides further detailed information on the Group forbearance policy.

-No loans and advances that were performing as at 31 December 2021 where forborne.
-In addition, no debt securities or loan commitments given were forborne as at 31 December 2021.
+No debt securities or loan commitments given were forborne as at 31 December 2022.